ccao-data/model-res-avm/README.md

 boundaries create the (mis)perceived incentive to slightly alter the characteristics of marginal properties.
 For example, subtracting 10 square feet from a property’s total footprint in order to end up in a different property class.
-In actuality, property class has no impact on predictions from our models.
+In actuality, property class has almost no impact on predictions from our models.

 Falsely altering or not reporting property characteristics may change an assessed value, but it also has negative consequences for neighbors and